 In running, the rule of thumb is 2 seconds (faster) per mile per pound (lost).
 Is there a similar rule of thumb for swimming?

-Out of curiosity, I asked Coach AB to estimate the benefit of losing 10 pounds of body fat on threshold pace per 100m (assuming stable fitness & muscle mass).
+Out of curiosity, I asked my coach to estimate the benefit of losing 10 pounds of body fat on threshold pace per 100m (assuming stable fitness & muscle mass).
 He said 2-3 seconds per 100m.
 Some quick conversions: 32-48 seconds per mile, 10-16 minutes per 20-mile channel swim.
 Or, for an apples-to-apples comparison with running: 3.2-4.8 seconds per mile, per pound.

 And actually… that accords fairly well with my own experience.
 I do a lot of threshold (a.k.a.
 CSS) training - so I’m intimately familiar with my basic pace per 100m.
 Also, my weight has fluctuated a bit in the past couple years - giving me some data to draw on.